The list below includes terms frequently used when discussing aggregation, electricity, and renewable energy.

 Renewable energy is energy generated by sources that can be renewed as opposed to sources that can be used only once, such as fossil fuels.
 Under Massachusetts state law, a variety of resources qualify as renewable.
 The main sources of renewable electricity are solar, wind, and small hydroelectric projects.
 Renewable electricity is electricity that is generated by renewable energy projects and is sometimes referred to as “green” or “clean” electricity.
 Renewable energy sources do not create air pollution or emit the gases that cause climate change.

 RECs are a method of keeping track of renewable electricity.
 One REC is minted for every 1 megawatt-hour of electricity generated.
 RECs are tracked in a central database known as the NEPOOL GIS (generation information system).
 Electricity customers who wish to be able to say they are purchasing “green” electricity from the grid can pay for RECs in addition to paying for the electricity they use.
 Purchasing RECs gives an electricity customer the right to say she has used the electricity generated by renewable energy systems.
 Once a REC is purchased, it is then retired so that no one else can purchase it and lay claim to having used the same renewable energy.

-To opt up is to change from Power Choice Standard to the Power Choice Green option in Bellingham Power Choice.
+To opt up is to change from the Power Choice Standard option to the Power Choice Green option in Bellingham Power Choice.

 In Massachusetts, an electric utility is an electricity delivery, or distribution, company.
 Electric utilities do not generate electricity, but instead purchase it on your behalf if you are not already using a competitive supplier.
 They are responsible for delivering electricity to your home.
 You have no choice in your electric utility, as they have geographic monopolies.
 In Bellingham, your electric utility may be either National Grid or Eversource.